Ben-Hur (1959 film): Home media

 Ben-Hur has been released on home video on several occasions.
 A two-sided single disc widescreen release occurred in the United States on March 13, 2001.
 This release included several featurettes, including a commentary by Charlton Heston, a making-of documentary (made for a laserdisc release in 1993), screen tests, and a photo gallery.
 This edition was released soon thereafter as a two-disc set in other countries.
 The film saw another DVD release on September 13, 2005.
 This four-disc edition included remastered images and audio, an additional commentary, two additional featurettes, and a complete version of the 1925 silent version of Ben-Hur.
+The film was also separated into two parts, with the first and second discs featuring the first and second halves respectively.
 A boxed "Deluxe Edition", issued in the U.S. in 2002, included postcard-sized reprints of lobby cards, postcard-sized black-and-white stills with machine-reproduced autographs of cast members, a matte-framed color image from the film with a 35mm film frame mounted below it, and a 27 by 40 in reproduction film poster.

 In 2011, Warner Home Video released a 50th anniversary edition on Blu-ray Disc and DVD, making it the first home release where the film is present on its original aspect ratio.
 For this release, the film was completely restored frame by frame from an 8K scan of the original 65mm negative.
 The restoration cost $1 million, and was one of the highest resolution restorations ever made by Warner Bros.
 A new musical soundtrack-only option and six new featurettes (one of which was an hour long) were also included.

-Ban in China

-The movie was banned in China under the regime of Mao Zedong for containing "propaganda of superstitious beliefs, namely Christianity".